Dyslexia Tools And Resources For Adults

 Dyslexia is not a disease that can be cured.
 It needs to be worked around and managed.
 In many cases, dyslexia remains undiagnosed because people choose to give up on their academic endeavors instead of getting assessed for special learning needs.

-Good News is that there is no need to hide behind excuses or run from the real cause of the inability to write or read.
-The acts like the Rehabilitation Act of 1973 and IDEA Act of 1997[1] recognize the inability to learn through reading and writing as ‘learning disabilities’ and mandate providing individualized education programs (IEPs) and tools and resources to dyslexic adults to extract better participation from them.
+The good news is that there is no need to hide behind excuses or run from the real cause of the inability to write or read.
+Acts like the Rehabilitation Act of 1973 and IDEA Act of 1997[1] recognize the inability to learn through reading and writing as a ‘learning disability’ and mandate providing individualized education programs (IEPs) and tools and resources to dyslexic adults to extract better participation from them.

-Dyslexia and the intellect of a person have got no connection.
-Visionaries and innovators like Einstein, Walt Disney, Leonardo Da Vinci, and several other names walked the face of the Earth, ruled their areas of working despite being dyslexic.
+Dyslexia and the intellect of a person have no connection.
+Visionaries and innovators like Einstein, Walt Disney, Leonardo Da Vinci, and several other names walked the face of the Earth and ruled their areas of work despite being dyslexic.
 You may be having the next Picasso in your own house and may not know ways of helping him or her due to a lack of knowledge about tools and resources available for managing dyslexia.
 So, we bring you here a complete account of several supports available for your creative genius.

 Tools and resources for dyslexia: Working the way around deficiency